Jay-Z: Civil lawsuits

-In October 2024, an anonymous woman identifying as Jane Doe, with the assistance of hired attorneys Tony Buzbee, David Fortney, and Antigone Curis, filed a lawsuit in the Southern District of New York, accusing two celebrities of sexual assault at an MTV Video Music Awards after-party in 2000.
-A couple months after the initial filing, the lawsuit was amended to name Jay-Z as a defendant.
+In October 2024, an anonymous woman identified as Jane Doe, with the assistance of attorneys Tony Buzbee, David Fortney, and Antigone Curis, filed a lawsuit in the Southern District of New York, accusing two celebrities of sexual assault at an MTV Video Music Awards after-party in 2000.
+A couple of months after the initial filing, the lawsuit was amended to name Jay-Z as a defendant.
 Jay-Z denied the allegations and described it as a blackmail attempt.
+On February 14, 2025, the sexual assault lawsuit against Jay-Z was dropped.
+A filing in federal court in Manhattan stated that the plaintiff voluntarily dismissed the lawsuit with prejudice, not allowing for a future refiling.
+The suit was dismissed without settlement.
+Doe formally withdrew her accusations in September 2026, stating that "there is no truth to any of my claims against Mr Carter."